visualboyadvance-m/visualboyadvance-m/DEVELOPER-MANUAL.md

 earlier.

-Put any notes to users and distro maintainers into the description as well as the entries from `CHANGELOG.md` generated earlier from git by the release commit script.
+Put any notes to users and distro maintainers into the description as well as the generated entries from `CHANGELOG.md` you edited earlier.

 Upload all files collected during the earlier builds, the complete list is:

 - `translations.zip`
+- `visualboyadvance-m-Win-x86_64.zip`
-- `translations.zip.asc`
+- `visualboyadvance-m-Win-x86_64-debug.zip`
-- `visualboyadvance-m-Mac-64bit.zip`
+- `visualboyadvance-m-Win-x86_32.zip`
-- `visualboyadvance-m-Mac-64bit.zip.asc`
+- `visualboyadvance-m-Win-x86_32-debug.zip`
-- `visualboyadvance-m-Win-32bit.zip`
+- `visualboyadvance-m-Win-arm64.zip`
-- `visualboyadvance-m-Win-32bit.zip.asc`
+- 'visualboyadvance-m-Win-arm64-debug.zip'
-- `visualboyadvance-m-Win-64bit.zip`
+- `visualboyadvance-m-Mac-x86_64.zip`
-- `visualboyadvance-m-Win-64bit.zip.asc`
+- `visualboyadvance-m-Mac-x86_64-debug.zip`

-Update the winsparkle appcast.xml by running this cmake command:
+Update the winsparkle `appcast.xml` by running this cmake command:

 ```bash
 cmake .. -DUPDATE_APPCAST=TRUE
 ```

-follow the instructions to push the change to the web data repo.
+, follow the instructions to push the change to the web data repo.

 Announce the release on reddit r/emulation and the forum.